Best Avalanche Beacons

 q: What beacons are simple to use, and work well for beginners?

-q: What beacons are more for experts?
+q: Which beacons are more for experts?

 If you are looking for something that is a bit more complex and has more features and options, then you might want to consider models like the Arva Neo, Ortovox 3+, or Pieps DSP Sport, since all of these are still standard and simple in use, but offer more features like a flagging features and a search and send feature.
 The most complex models on our list are the Ortovox S1+ and the Mammut Pulse Barryvox.
 Both of these beacons offer a lot of features and options but can take some time to learn.
 However, if you are an expert with using beacons, you should be able to get past the learning curve pretty quickly.